 - If you are with someone who may be having stroke symptoms, immediately call 9-1-1 or the EMS.
 Expect the person to resist going to the hospital.
 Don’t take “no” for an answer because “Time Lost is Brain Lost.”

 Stroke affects everyone differently; with varying outcomes from mild to devastating.
-Below are helpful information sheets from the * * National Stroke Association on the different aspects of stroke recovery and rehabilitation.
+Below are helpful information sheets from the * * National Stroke Association on the different aspects of stroke recovery, care and rehabilitation.

-- To prevent another stroke from recurring, it is imperative to follow your doctor’s recommendations.
+- To prevent a stroke from recurring, it is imperative to follow your doctor’s recommendations.